-- 1. The planning for the audit process, where external auditor depends on Computer programs to formulate audit plan, we measure this variably by five Likert scale with 4 questionnaires. - 2.
-Audit testing procedures get and document an understanding of internal controls, where external auditor depend on Computer programs to test procedures; we measure this variably by five Likert scale with 4 questionnaires. - 3.
+- 2. Audit testing procedures get and document an understanding of internal controls, where external auditor depend on Computer programs to test procedures; we measure this variably by five Likert scale with 4 questionnaires. - 3.
 Risk assessments where external auditor depends on Computer programs to assessment audit risk; we measure this variably by five Likert scale with 4 questionnaires. - 4.
-Implementation of the audit plan where external auditor depend on Computer programs to apply the audit plan effectively; we measure this variably by five Likert scale with 4 questionnaires.
+Implementation of the audit plan where external auditor depends on Computer programs to apply the audit plan effectively; we measure this variably by five Likert scale with 4 questionnaires.

-Figure 1 MODEL OF HYPOTHESES
+MODEL OF HYPOTHESES